northstowekarate/northstowekarate.github.io/index.md

 </div>

+## Chief Instrucor

+Simon Apen-Sadler is the Chief Instructor of Northstowe Karate Club.
+He is a 4th Dan black belt with over 25 years experience and has an enhanced DBS check.
+You can find out more on our [instructors page](/instructors)

 ## Still have questions?

 Check out our [FAQ page](/faq/) to see our frequently asked questions.
 If that doesn't answer your question, please [reach out to us](/contact/).